 The competent court depends on the nature or amount of the claim involved.
 The plaintiff should apply to the court where he or she instituted the proceedings and that court is in a position to ascertain whether or not the defendant entered any appearance or defence and whether the time for so doing has elapsed.
-If the amount of the claim is less than \in 75,000 (\in 60,000 for personal injuries actions), then the plaintiff may bring their claim in the Circuit Court.
+If the amount of the claim is less than $\epsilon$ 75,000 ( $\epsilon$ 60,000 for personal injuries actions), then the plaintiff may bring their claim in the Circuit Court.
 If it is greater than that amount, the claim must be brought in the High Court.
-If the amount of the claim is less than \in 15,000, the claim must be brought in under the Small Claims procedure.
+If the amount of the claim is for less than $\epsilon$ 2,000, the claim may be brought in under the Small Claims procedure.